jyablonski/AmazonReviewsAnalysis/README.md

 The original dataset stopped in August 2015, so I forecasted the next year (12 periods) of Amazon Reviews.

+The AUTO ARIMA forecast provided (1, 0 ,0) (0, 1, 0) model, indicating there is an AR component and a seasonal component included in the model.
 ![amazonautoarima](https://user-images.githubusercontent.com/16946556/75707752-59285a80-5c74-11ea-8ee0-585e1cbd118c.png)

 ![amazonexponentialsmoothing](https://user-images.githubusercontent.com/16946556/75707753-59285a80-5c74-11ea-8d17-ed225f31399d.png)

-There was an obvious trend in the data as well as seasonality around the Holiday Season, and both models included these aspects
+There was an obvious trend in the data as well as seasonality around the Holiday Season, so both of these aspects were included in the two final models.